MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/identity-readme.md

 - Improve resilience and performance.
 - Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.

 The Azure Identity library offers both in-memory and persistent disk caching.
-For more information, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-python/blob/azure-identity_1.23.1/sdk/identity/azure-identity/TOKEN_CACHING.md).
+For more information, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-python/blob/azure-identity_1.24.0/sdk/identity/azure-identity/TOKEN_CACHING.md).

 ## Brokered authentication

 An authentication broker is an application that runs on a user’s machine and manages the authentication handshakes and token maintenance for connected accounts.
 Currently, only the Windows Web Account Manager (WAM) is supported.
+Authentication via WAM is used by `DefaultAzureCredential` to enable secure sign-in.
 To enable support, use the [`azure-identity-broker`][azure_identity_broker] package.
 For details on authenticating using WAM, see the [broker plugin documentation][azure_identity_broker_readme].

 ## Troubleshooting